This post contains an affiliate link.

 This book is interesting in that you don’t really know who the “good guys” are until the end.
 In the beginning you will probably think that you have it figured out, but as the story progresses and peoples’ thoughts are exposed, you will come to a new understanding.
 The book really got me thinking about what makes a person good or bad.
 Outward appearances can be deceiving.

-I would recommend this book as an interesting and engrossing read.
+I recommend Girl on the Train as an interesting and engrossing read for adults.
 It kept me guessing almost up to the end about who the “bad guy” was.
 It’s also a good study on human nature and what makes people tick.
-I would say that it’s appropriate for adults because of the language, sex, and violence.

 - Bad language–quite a bit of it